Preparing Your Application

 - A statement detailing the demonstrated need for the project, program or initiative

-- A project timeline that details key events, milestones or activities that will take place during the project period
+- A timeline that details key events, milestones or activities that will take place during the project period

-- Details about the project’s evaluation plan, what impact, at the time of application, it is believed the project will have, and how results of the project will be used
+- Details about the project’s evaluation plan, including what impact, at the time of application, it is believed the project will have, and how results of the project will be used

 - Complete budget information, accounting for all expenses and relevant revenue for the proposed project